caseyburridge/projects/Medical Research Database/README.md

 There is a separate script that loops through each row in the CSV file and sends a prompt to ChatGPT asking for a 1-2 sentence summary of the findings of the study.

-I then import all of this data to a WordPress website and constructed a searchable database as a proof of concept.
+I then imported all of this data to a WordPress website and constructed a searchable database as a proof of concept for the finished application.

 This project is still a work in progress, but I intend for it to be the most comprehensive natural health research database for gut disorders.